 You're sitting on a train that’s slightly warm, packed with passengers, and suddenly you get a whiff of "rotten egg" stench.
 Stop after stop, the crowd thins out, but that onerous odor remains.
-You search for the offender as subtly as you can, so you can find a seat in the opposite direction.
-As your head swivels, you’re hit with that stench again, so strong you could swear it was you.
-You nonchalantly dip your head down toward your underarm — wait a minute.
-It is you!
-But you didn't even work out today.
-And you took a shower this morning.
+You search for the offender as subtly as you can, praying you can find a seat far away from the culprit.
+As your head swivels, you’re hit with that stench again.
+It’s so strong you could swear it was you.
+You nonchalantly dip your head down toward your underarm… Wait a minute: It is you!
+But you didn't even work out today!
+And you took a shower this morning!
 And you’re wearing deodorant!

-If you have a hot date, an interview, or plan to be out in public, you may want to keep these foods off the day’s menu.
-And if you can't, here are a few tricks to help deodorize nasty smells.
+If you have a hot date or an interview or you simply plan to be out in public, you may want to keep these foods off the day’s menu.
+And if you can't, here are a few tricks to help deodorize those nasty smells.